Our Staff and

 Dianne is a Registered Nurse with vast experience in health and medical services management, co-ordination and delivery.
 She has responsibility for all Budja's clinical health and medical staff, services, activities and delivery to our patients, as well as day-to-day clinic operations and maintenance of our high quality RACGP GP clinic accreditation standards.
 She co-ordinates and assists our GPs and staff in activities such as immunisations, Indigenous Health Assessments, Kids Checks, general consultations, patient referrals, reminders and recalls.
 She also assists in co-ordinating our many outreach allied health services as well as the education and promotion activities.
 Dianne ensures that our priorities associated with delivering quality services in Chronic Care and Social & Emotional Wellbeing are always to the fore in our clinic.

-Alison Chatfield, Administration Support
+Alison Chatfield, Co-operative Administration and Services Support

 Roman Zwolak, Co-operatives Services Consultant